smartgoo/rusty-kaspa/x-python/README.md

 # Getting Started

 ## Project Layout
-The Python package `kaspapy` is built from the `x-python` crate.
-As such, the `kaspapy` struct in `x-python/src/lib.rs` is a good starting point.
-This struct uses PyO3 to add functionality (structs and functions throughout the various rusty-kaspa crates).
-The Maturin build tool then builds a Python module from the `kaspapy` struct, including all functionality.
+The Python package `kaspadbr` is built from the `x-python` crate (with dependencies on other creates in the workspace).

+A good starting point the `kaspadbr` struct in `x-python/src/lib.rs`, and the `DBReader` struct in `x-python/src/core/db_reader.rs`.

 ## Development Process:
-The process to develop locally is:
+To develop locally:

 1. Get a copy of this code
 2. Develop as desired
+3. `cd ./x-python`
+4. Create/activate python virtual environment, install maturin (`pip install maturin`)
-3. Use `maturin develop` to build and install the Python package in the active local virtual env:
+5. Use `maturin develop` to build and install the Python package in the active virtual env: `maturin develop --release`
-    - `cd ./x-python`
-    - `source env/bin/activate` (create venv first if necessary and `pip install maturin`)
-    - `maturin develop --release` to build and install in the active Python venv
-4. Test the built Python package from within the same venv.
+6. Test the built Python package from within the same venv.
 Refer to code in `./x-python/python/usage/`

-## Build Wheel & Install in Another Python venv
+## Build Wheel & Install in Another Python Env
 To build a wheel for installation:

 1. `cd ./x-python`
+2. Create/activate python virtual environment, install maturin (`pip install maturin`)
-2. Use `maturin build` to build the Python package:
+3. Use `maturin build` to build wheel: `maturin build --release`
-    - `cd ./x-python`
-    - `source env/bin/activate` (create venv first if necessary and `pip install maturin`)
-    - `maturin build --release` to build
-3. Copy the wheel filepath output by the command above: `📦 Built wheel for CPython <version> to <filepath>`.
+4. Copy the wheel filepath output by the command above: `📦 Built wheel for CPython <version> to <filepath>`.
-4. Switch to the desired local venv. `pip install <filepath>`
+5. Switch to the desired local venv. `pip install <filepath>`

 ## How to use from Python
-Package name: `kaspapy`
+Package name: `kaspadbr`

 See `./x-python/python/usage/`

----

-# TODO
-A lot of things, as well as the following
-- [ ] Find right structure for `x-python` crate
-- [ ] Update `kaspapy.pyi`
-- [ ] Get `pyproject.toml` setup right
-- [ ] Get `Cargo.toml` setup right
-- [ ] gRPC client

-`DBReader`:
-- [ ] Merge DBReader into this
-- [ ] Add other RocksDB stores to `DBReader` that are currently not exposed via RPC